 If you are considering returning to work, assigning your Ticket allows us to support you step by step while ensuring you understand how employment affects your benefits.

-What Should You Do Before Accepting a Job if you are receiving SSI or SSDI
+What Should You Do Before Accepting a Job?

-Moving Forward with Confidence: Work & Benefits Together
+Moving Forward with Confidence: Work and Benefits Together

 To summarize, yes, someone can receive Social Security disability checks and still work.
 The key is understanding income limits, using available work incentives, and reporting wages correctly.